Not for Late CE. This package provides CE credit for 2026 only. For retroactive credit, purchase a designated "Late CE" course.

 View Course Syllabus

-GraphicThis course will instruct mortgage loan originators on a number of regulations that they will have to comply with while taking part in their mortgage loan origination activities.
+This course will instruct mortgage loan originators on a number of regulations that they must comply with while taking part in their mortgage loan origination activities.
 Rules, such as those implemented by the Dodd-Frank Wall Street Reform and Consumer Protection Act, are set in place to protect the interest and well-being of consumers who apply for mortgages to purchase or refinance their properties.
-To ensure that their business practices satisfy the regulations adopted by federal laws, mortgage loan originators need to keep current on the guidelines published by entities such as the Consumer Financial Protection Bureau (CFPB).
+To ensure that their business practices satisfy the regulations adopted by federal laws, mortgage loan originators need to keep current on the guidelines published by supervisory entities.

 Topics and Learning Objectives

-This course consists of four sections and a final exam
+This course consists of four sections and a final exam:

-1. Top 10 Federal Topics for 2024
+1. Top 10 Federal Topics for 2026

 4. Final exam